Polystoechotites: Polystoechotites barksdalae

 In the holotype, the branched humeral veinlet is recurrent.
 The costal space reaches its widest point between 1/5 to 1/4 of the length from the wing apex, while narrowing both basally and apically from that point.
 Three of the four identified costal crossveins are present in the proximal region of the costal space and the fourth is located more distally.
 The subcostal veinlets are all forked before reaching the wing margin.The Radial space has two separate series of regular gradate crossveins, one closer to the outer wing margin and one placed further into the wing center.
 Additionally there are a few scattered and isolated crossveins on the proximal side of the inner gradate crossveins.

-The referred specimen shows a costal area that is wide basally, narrows near the juncture of the Sc and R1 veins, and then flairs out slightly again, unlike the holotype.
+The referred specimen shows a costal area that is wide basally, narrows near the juncture of the Sc and R1 veins, and then flares out slightly again, unlike the holotype.
 While the holotype has four costal crossveins, there are approximately ten identifiable on SR 01-01-14, split evenly between the distal and proximal regions of the costal space.
 The majority of the subcostal, R1 and radial spaces are absent from the fossil fragment.